mocar27/MIMUW/II semester/oop/SmallAssigments/README.md

 * Predatory - when he can, he takes enemy's piece.

 The game ends after 50 moves or when neither of the player is able to make any other move.

+## Mathematics

+It is the program that solves small, simple mathematical tasks that are defined in the `Main.java` class.

+It uses brackets, it can shorten equation and do some simplification.

+It contains mathematical functions such as sum, multiplication, sine, cosine.

 ## Hanoi